txinjiez/tentacular-web/README.md

 The focus on the tentacular draws from how octopuses are often seen as symbols of distributed intelligence — and from Donna Haraway's concept of tentacular thinking: a way of understanding the world through its messy, interdependent, and intertwined relationships between humans and nonhumans.
 The octopus-like tentacular intelligence becomes a fitting embodiment for the webcrawler — an entity that pulses, scans, transmits, and maps the vast circuitry of the internet.

 ⋅˚₊‧ ⎯⎯⎯ ଳ ⎯⎯⎯ ‧₊˚⋅⋅˚₊‧ ⎯⎯⎯ ଳ ⎯⎯⎯ ‧₊˚⋅⋅˚₊‧ ⎯⎯⎯ ଳ ⎯⎯⎯ ‧₊˚⋅⋅˚₊‧ ⎯⎯⎯ ଳ ⎯⎯⎯ ‧₊˚⋅

+This project was showcased at NYC PIT Pop-Up on October 31st, 2025.